Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Free rotation methods

 The free energy of the polydisperse RVE, $\clinkFreeRotationFreeEnergyApprox{\nPolydisperseSet}$, can then be approximated by substituting \Eqref{eq:general-RVE-analytical-model} into \Eqref{eq:inner-FED}.

 \begin{remark} \emph{Distinction between linearization about the monodisperse RVE solution and linear elasticity.} The closed form approximation given by \Eqref{eq:general-RVE-analytical-model} was obtained by linearization of its governing equations; however, the approximation is distinct from \emph{linear elasticity}.
 The typical assumption underlying linear elasticity is that $\left\lVert\takeGrad{\mathbf{u}}\right\rVert$ is small such that $\orderOf{\left\lVert\takeGrad{\mathbf{u}}\right\rVert^2}$ terms can be neglected, where $\mathbf{u}$ is the deformation at a material point.
 Instead, here, \emph{the linearization is about the monodisperse RVE solution, which is known for finite deformations}.
-The approximation can be expected to be at its most accurate when the amount of polydispersity (i.e. variance in $\n_i$) within the RVE is small enough.
+The approximation can be expected to be at its most accurate when the amount of polydispersity (i.e., variance in $\n_i$) within the RVE is small enough.
 We will show through example that this is indeed the case.
 The closed-form approximation agrees well with numerical solutions at small deformations in all cases.
 For nearly monodisperse networks, the error increases gradually with deformation.
 For highly polydisperse networks, the error grows more rapidly. \end{remark}

-\paragraph*{Gaussian networks with cross-link degree 4} Consider the polydisperse $4$-chain RVE (with $\Xvec_i$ given by \Eqref{eq:four-chain-xs}) consisting of chains with Gaussian free energy given by \Eqref{eq:gauss-free-energy}.
-Here, the closed-form approximation for the rotational and cross-link positional relaxation problem is found to be
+\paragraph*{Gaussian networks with cross-link degree 4.} \begin{hlbreakable}Consider the simplest cross-link RVE for which a closed-form approximation can be found: the polydisperse $4$-chain RVE (with $\Xvec_i$ given by \Eqref{eq:four-chain-xs}) consisting of chains with Gaussian free energy given by \Eqref{eq:gauss-free-energy}.\end{hlbreakable} Here, the closed-form approximation for the rotational and cross-link positional relaxation problem is found to be

-$\ngeomean = \left(\n_1 \n_2 \n_3 \n_4\right)^{1/4}$ is the geometric mean of monomer number, $\nmean = \left(\n_1 + ... + \n_4\right) / 4$ is the arithmetic mean of monomer number, and $\eff = \ngeomean / \nmean$ is the ratio of the geometric mean to the arithmetic mean, often referred to as the ``efficiency'' of a set of values.
+\begin{hlbreakable} and $\ngeomean = \left(\n_1 \n_2 \n_3 \n_4\right)^{1/4}$ is the geometric mean of monomer number.
+This is distinct from the arithmetic mean of monomer number, $\nmean = \left(\n_1 + ... + \n_4\right) / 4$.
+In the context of this work, an interesting measure of polydispersity is the ratio of the geometric mean to the arithmetic mean, $\eff = \ngeomean / \nmean$.
+This is often referred to as the ``efficiency'' of a set of values.
 The efficiency is a measure of the homogeneity of values in a given dataset; it is $1$ when all of the values are the same and approaches $0$ as the values become increasing disparate.
-In this context, it is a measure of polydispersity.
+We consider the influence of $\eff$ on polydisperse cross-link mechanics in \Fref{sec:gaussian-FR}.\end{hlbreakable}